KentonTaylorHoward/DiGRA2024-ink-workshop/inkTools/unity/downloadingAndInstalling.md

 ## Downloading

-The ink plugin for Unity can be downloaded in multiple ways, but we recommend using Open UPM([https://openupm.com/packages/com.inkle.ink-unity-integration/](https://openupm.com/packages/com.inkle.ink-unity-integration/)).
+The ink plugin for Unity can be downloaded in multiple ways, but we recommend using Open UPM ([https://openupm.com/packages/com.inkle.ink-unity-integration/](https://openupm.com/packages/com.inkle.ink-unity-integration/)).
 While the plugin can be found on the Unity Asset Store, the version hosted there is often months behind the official version.

 Other options can also be found on the GitHub Page for the plugin: [https://github.com/inkle/ink-unity-integration](https://github.com/inkle/ink-unity-integration)

 ## Installing

-Installing the plugin can also be done in multiple ways, but we suggest following the manual installation instructions for installing the plugin via the Package Manage at [https://openupm.com/packages/com.inkle.ink-unity-integration/](https://openupm.com/packages/com.inkle.ink-unity-integration/).
+Installing the plugin can also be done in multiple ways, but we suggest following the manual installation instructions via the Package Manage at [https://openupm.com/packages/com.inkle.ink-unity-integration/](https://openupm.com/packages/com.inkle.ink-unity-integration/).
 Click on "Manual Installation" and follow the text instructions.

 ## Accessing the Demo